 This landlocked southern state is known for its centrally located capital, Nashville.
 The heart of the country music scene is the home of the Grand Ole Opry, the Country Music Hall of Fame along with a legendary stretch of honky-tonks and dance halls.
 Memphis, located in southwest Tennessee, is another hot spot, where tourists flock to see Elvis Presley’s Graceland.
 The Great Smoky Mountains in eastern Tennessee, located along the North Carolina border, offer a peaceful area to fish, hike, and take in majestic mountain views.
 The biggest advantage Tennessee offers —no state income tax.

-Despite having variety of attractions, land in Tennessee is relatively cheap.
+land in Tennessee is relatively cheap.
 Let’s suppose, in Unicoi County, located in the state’s mountainous northeast, the average sales amount for a 251,911 square foot lot is $59,408.
 That’s only $0.37 per square foot.
-As Tennessee continues to grow, you could potentially profit from a land purchase in the Volunteer State.
+As Tennessee continues to grow, you could potentially profit from a

 -